deb(5) — Linux manual page

 The first member is named debian-binary and contains a series of

 lines, separated by newlines.
-Currently only one line is present,
+Currently only one line is

-prepared for the minor number to be increased and new lines to be
+be prepared for the minor number to be increased and new lines to

-present, and should ignore these if this is the case.
+be present, and should ignore these if this is the case.

 If the major number has changed, an incompatible change has been

 made and the program should stop.
-If it has not, then the program
+If it has not, then the

-unexpected member in the archive (except at the end), as
+an unexpected member in the archive (except at the end), as

 described below.